hVIVO is committed to protecting and respecting your privacy.

 We may also collect the above information from you if you make an application to us by email or by telephone.

-Following the submission of your application, we will be in touch with you regarding the outcome of that application.
-If you are advised that you have been accepted to progress to the Screening stage at our clinic we will, at that point, provide you with further details of the study and obtain your informed consent to participate in the trial, in line with our legal obligations.
+Following the submission of your application, you will be notified immediately if you have met the criteria for further screening, if you are suitable for further screening we will be in touch with you regarding the outcome of that application and your details will be stored in our database for the purpose of possibly enrolling you on a clinical trial.
+If you are advised that you have been accepted to progress to the screening stage of a specific clinical trial at our clinic we will, at that point, provide you with further details of the study and obtain your informed consent to participate in the trial, in line with our legal obligations.

 HOW WE USE YOUR information